stackedboxes/romualdo/doc/instruction_set.md

 ### `JUMP`

 **Purpose:** Jumps to a different location unconditionally.
-**Immediate Operands:** One signed 32-bit integer, interpreted as the offset to jump.
+**Immediate Operands:** One signed 32-bit integer, *A*, interpreted as the offset to jump.
 **Pops:** Nothing.
 **Pushes:** Nothing.
-**Other Effects:** Increments the instruction pointer by the amount taken as an immediate operand.
-(The increment happens after this instruction and its operand were fully read.)
+**Other Effects:** Sets the instruction pointer to a value equals to the instruction address, plus *A*.

+Notice that *A* is signed, so we can jump forward or backward.
+If *A* is zero, we'll have an infinite loop.

+By the way, the jump offset is designed to be an offset from the instruction address itself because I find it easier to reason about when looking at disassembled code.
+(I mean, compared with the arguably more common alternative of using the address of the next instruction as the jump base).

 ### `JUMP_IF_FALSE`

 **Purpose:** Jumps to a different location maybe.
-**Immediate Operands:** One signed 32-bit integer, interpreted as the offset to jump.
+**Immediate Operands:** One signed 32-bit integer, *A*, interpreted as the offset to jump.
 **Pops:** One Boolean value *A*.
 **Pushes:** Nothing.
-**Other Effects:** If *A* is a Boolean value and is false, increments the instruction pointer by the amount taken as an immediate operand.
-(The increment happens after this instruction and its operand were fully read.)
+**Other Effects:** If *A* is a Boolean value and is false, sets the instruction pointer to a value equals to the instruction address, plus *A*.

+Notice that *A* is signed, so we can jump forward or backward. *A* can technically be zero, but there's no obvious high-level semantic for that: the instruction will keep executing itself as long the stack top contains `false` values, then will proceed to the next instruction.

 ### `LISTEN`